Gradient-based Algorithms for Convex Discrete Optimization via Simulation: Introduction

 For first-order algorithms, we have available gradient information, at a cost as a constant multiplying the cost of one simulation run, for which the constant does not depend on the dimension.
 This gradient information is regarded as a subgradient estimator.
-If the subgradient estimator shares similar properties as stochastic subgradients, such as the unbiasedness and componentwise independence, the stochastic subgradient method can still be applied and the expected simulation costs are reduced by $O(d)$.
-In practice, the subgradient estimator can be biased, and there is no convergence guarantee for any optimization algorithms in general.
-However, under a moderate assumption on the bias, we are still able to develop simulation algorithms that achieve the PGS guarantee through a stochastic version of steepest descent method.
-The associated simulation cost does not scale up with $d$, but the memory cost can be much larger than that of simulation algorithms designed for the unbiased gradient estimators.
-When the indifference zone parameter is known, the expected simulation cost is reduce by $O(N/\epsilon)$, where $\epsilon$ is the user-specified precision level.
+In practice, the subgradient estimator can be biased, and there is no convergence guarantee for any optimization \revisee{algorithm} in general.
+However, under a moderate assumption on the bias, we are still able to develop simulation-optimization algorithms that achieve the PGS guarantee through a stochastic version of the steepest descent method.
+The associated simulation cost does not scale up with $d$, but the memory cost and the number of arithmetic operations can be much larger than those of simulation-optimization algorithms designed for the unbiased gradient estimators.
 Finally, utilizing the indifference zone, the expected simulation cost can be reduced from $O(N^3)$ to $O(N)$ in terms of dependence on $N$.